travel-tips

 Don't Dump Your Trash Any Time

-This one is a little tricky because sometimes it can’t be helped.
-The official law in Malaga is that you should only dump trash between 8 pm and 11pm to reduce odours and pest problems.
-There’s a fine for this, so keep your eyes open!
+This one is a little tricky because sometimes it can't be helped.
+The official law in Malaga is that you should only dump trash between 8 pm and 11 pm to reduce odours and pest problems.
+There's a fine for this, so keep your eyes open.

-We see a lot of stag dos with drunk shirtless guys and every now and again girls in their costumes walking through the central city on their way home.
-Just throw a shirt on and a shawl because there are fines for this.
+Keep it on the beach.
+We see a lot of stag dos with shirtless guys walking through the centre on their way home.
+Throw a shirt on because there are fines for this, between 100 and 300 euros.

 Don't Ignore Pedestrian Crossings

-We’ve seen a lot of accidents and people getting hurt, not just by cars but by scooters(the standing ones), too.
-Scooters are everywhere, and crashing into one is no picnic.
+We've seen a lot of accidents and people getting hurt, not just by cars but by electric scooters too.
+Scooters are everywhere, and crashing into one is no fun.
+Jaywalking carries a 200 euro fine.

 Final Thoughts

+Malaga is an incredible city, but knowing what not to do can make your trip even better.
 Obey the laws, skip the tourist traps, eat like a local, and embrace the slower pace of life here.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com